StianJosok/tilt-pi-monitor-stack-docker-guide/README.md

 # README - Tilt Pi Monitor Stack Docker Guide

 ## Overview
-This guide provides step-by-step instructions for setting up a monitoring stack with Docker to extract data from a Tilt Hydrometer and display it in Grafana.
-It covers using InfluxDB, Telegraf, and Docker Compose to create a complete data monitoring and visualization pipeline.
+This guide explains how to set up a monitoring stack using Docker, InfluxDB, Telegraf, and Grafana to track data from a Tilt Hydrometer.
+It provides step-by-step instructions for creating a complete data monitoring and visualization pipeline.

 ---